KinsonDigital/Velaptor/Documentation/Branching.md

 - **Environment:** none
 - **CI/CD:**
   - Build and unit test status checks are automatically run for each change to the pull request.
-  - All status checks must pass for a pull request to be completed.
+  - All status checks must pass before a pull request will be completed.

 <h3 align="left" style="color: #B84949;font-weight:bold">Hotfix Branches</h3>